 Edea came out to the balcony (roof?) to make her public appearance, President Deling having already apparently introduced her.
 She took to a podium with Rinoa at her side, causing Squall and Irvine to notice Rinoa, though I can’t imagine how, considering the player can’t see the Sorceress from their angle, much less Rinoa.
-I mean that, by the way: it’s not that Edea and Rinoa are indistinct, but that as far as I can tell, their models aren’t even placed in the shot!
+I mean that, by the way: it’s not that Edea and Rinoa are hard to make out, but that as far as I can tell, their models aren’t even placed in the shot!

 At this point, things get especially confusing.
 Edea, with the microphones in front of her, begins to make a speech about how everyone in the crowd is pathetic, and how dare they condemn her as an archvillain during her war with Galbadia but embrace her now?
 What’s strange about this is that the audience continues cheering during the whole scene.
 Now, let’s be clear, you can’t claim that she is using mind control on the entire crowd, because Squall and Irvine are both waiting in the crowd and are not affected.
 The trouble is… fuck, what else could it be but mind control?
 It can’t be Squall and Irvine’s GFs protecting them, because Rinoa has a GF as well.
 Does SeeD training give you an anti-mind control microchip or something?

 (Ed.
-I just want to clarify: yes, from an endgame perspective, I now know why Squall and Irvine might not have been affected, but the game should have presented this detail as a mystery instead of an oversight.)
+I just want to clarify: yes, from an endgame perspective, I now have an idea why Squall and Irvine might not have been affected, but the game should have presented this detail as a mystery instead of an oversight.)

 President Deling, who definitely isn’t under mind control (probably a deliberate exception on Edea’s part), steps up after the box clears to ask what on earth she’s doing.
 Edea then executes the president with her magic, as the crowd bursts into a louder cheer.
 No, seriously, what’s going on?
 Like the scene with Julia and Laguna, everything is far too deliberately strange to be a mistake, but I am at an utter loss to explain why on earth it’s happening!